 Via cloth-wrapping.
 Our technique is rapid, efficient and standardized to reduce variability and stress to the animal.
 No anesthesia is used during insertion into or removal from the MHC.

-Sources of sound or smell and reinforcement systems (positive and negative) can be mounted on the MHC bridge or on the head fixation clamp.
+Sources of sound or smell and reward/reinforcement systems (positive and negative) can be mounted on the MHC bridge or on the head fixation clamp.
 Some sensory stimuli, e.g. novel objects with distinct surface structure, colors, patterns and smell, can be positioned directly into the carbon cage (either attached to the wall or placed on the floor) as long as they do not impede the movement.

 It is feasible to implement various reward systems in the MHC, e.g. a sucrose lick port for positive reinforcement or an air-puff tube for negative reinforcement.
 The bridge and clamp have screw holes for such applications.
 We are actively collaborating with other companies and laboratories to create standardized solutions.
+Please let us know your specific requirements, we’ll be happy to work with you on a customized solution.

 Water and food may be delivered to the head-fixed mouse either manually or via automated tubes/feeding ports.

 We recommend a 25x water immersion objective with high NA (e.g., 1.05).
-The maximum imaging depth typically -achievable is 700-900 micrometers.
+The maximum imaging depth typically achievable is 700-900 micrometers.

 MHC has been used with a wide variety of manipulators (including Luigs&Neumann, Narishige, Scientifica, Sutter, Sensapex etc).
 Our own setup consists of the 3-axis Sensapex manipulator mounted on top of a Narishige manual 3-axis manipulator.
 In collaboration with micromanipulator providers, we have developed a number of adapters designed for mounting the manipulators directly on the MHC bridge (please contact us for more information).

 Sutter MOM, and the latest systems from Neurolabware and Femtonics can accommodate the MHC-L without any modifications to the device or the carbon cage.
-MHC-L can be adapted for Scientifica’s Vivoscope, ThorLab’s Bergamo and Bruker’s Ultima.
-Please contact email@example.com for further help.
+MHC-L can also be adapted for Scientifica’s Vivoscope, ThorLab’s Bergamo and Bruker’s Ultima.
+Please contact firstname.lastname@example.org for further help.

 The MHC can operate either with a standard laboratory source of compressed air, or with a stand-alone air pump (turbine).
 The recommended air flow rate is 100-120 liters per minute.
 The air pressure requirements are less critical (typically, 0.1-0.2 bar pressure is sufficient).
 Should your laboratory air supply be insufficient, we can recommend a third-party air pump model that we and many of other MHC users have been using successfully.